sukhininvk/DatabaseApp/readme.md

 # DatabaseApp

 DatabaseApp is a desktop application written in Python for working with MySQL databases.
-The application allows you to connect to a server, browse tables through a graphical interface.
+The application allows you to connect to a server and browse tables through a graphical interface.

 ## Features